-If you are one of those wondering if there is such a thing as a CBD oil drug test, or if CBD will make you test positive, this article is for you.
-Here’s all you need to know about CBD and drug tests.
+If you are one of those wondering if there is such a thing as a Hemp oil drug test, or if Hemp will make you test positive, this article is for you.
+Here’s all you need to know about Hemp and drug tests.

 Why We Drug Test

 Workplace drug testing practices originated in the 1980s after President Reagan signed an executive order requiring federal agencies and contractors to test their employees for illegal substances.